skip to content

 Cesarean Birth & Rehabilitation

 Participants who register for this course have the option to attend the course live-online and/or watch the recording later.
-The recording will be available to all registrants for a 1-month period and access is provided on the next business day following the course.
+The recording will be available to all registrants for a 6-week period and access is provided on the next business day following the course.
 This allows participants who may not be able to attend live-online to still benefit from the course content.
-To facilitate attendance tracking, please indicate on your registration form if you won’t be attending live.

 Course Description: